Colex317/deep_learning_challenge/README.md

 **OPTIMIZATION - SECOND MODEL:**

-The model was built with three hidden layers.
+The model was built with three hidden layers; the third hidden layer uses the sigmoid activation function.
+The number of neurons for the first two hidden layers and the number of epochs remained the same as in the first optimization attempt.

 ***First Hidden Layer:***
 - Number of neurons: 40